woocommerce/qit-documentation/docs/environment/introduction.md

 Verify that essential Windows features like Virtual Machine Platform, Windows Subsystem for Linux, and Hyper-V are enabled, and confirm that Virtualization is active in the BIOS.

-## Starting Your First Environment
+## Starting your first environment

 1. `qit env:up` to start a basic WordPress environment.
 2. Access your site at the URL provided in the CLI output.